TedLeRoy/docksec/README.md

   * It will add lines to `/etc/audit/audit.rules` to do this.
   * It will restart the auditd service to make the changes take effect.
 * Add an entry to `/etc/default/docker` telling it to check the `/etc/docker/daemon.json` file for configuration settings.
-* Populate the `/etc/docker/daemon.json` file with entries that will do the following:
+* Create or populate the `/etc/docker/daemon.json` file with entries that will do the following:
   * Disable Inter Container Communications (icc) over the default bridge.
   * Disable Legacy Registries
   * Enable Live Restore
   * Disable Userland Proxy
   * Disable New Privileges for Containers
 * Restart the Docker service to make changes take effect.

+The script makes a backup of any files touched in the process, but it is crude at present and may clobber your backups if you use the same naming convention used by teh script, or if you run the script multiple times.

 As additional functionality is added, it will show up here.